Stuckist demonstrations: Protest shows and art

 The Stuckists have made use of their art shows in order also to promote a message.
 The name of the group itself is an ironic pre-emptive riposte to their anticipated enemies—as represented in the first instance by former colleague-turned-YBA, Tracey Emin, who had called the group's co-founder, Billy Childish, "stuck".
 The group's first show in 1999 was titled, Stuck!
 Stuck!
-Stuck!.
+Stuck!
 In 2000, they made an overt challenge with a show titled, The Resignation of Sir Nicholas Serota.
 A painting in the show, Sir Nicholas Serota Makes an Acquisitions Decision by Charles Thomson, has since been reproduced in the media many times and become an iconic image for the Stuckists.

 In 2005, another show was called: "Painting Is the Medium of Yesterday"—Paul Myners CBE, Chairman of Tate Gallery, Chairman of Marks and Spencer, Chairman of Aspen Insurance, Chairman of Guardian Media, Director of Bank of England, Director of Bank of New York.
 A Show of Paintings by the Stuckists, as Refused by the Tate Gallery.
 Guaranteed 100% Free of Elephant Dung.The Stuckists Punk Victorian exhibition at the Walker Art Gallery during the 2004 Liverpool Biennial including a free-standing screen with paintings attacking the Turner Prize and the Tate gallery.

 Michael Dickinson has exhibited political and satirical collages, addressing the Iraq War and world leaders, particularly US President George W. Bush.
 In 2006 he was told he faced prosecution in Turkey, where he lives, for his collage Best in Show, showing the Turkish Prime Minister Tayyip Erdoğan as a dog.
 He was subsequently prosecuted for a similar collage, Good Boy, and acquitted in a case that had implications for Turkey's application for membership of the European Union.

-Anti-Stuckist demonstration
+Anti-Stuckism

 There has only been one known anti-Stuckist demonstration, which was in 1999, when two Chinese performance artists jumped on Tracey Emin's installation My Bed, in the Turner Prize at Tate Britain.
 The pair had various words written on their bodies, including "Anti-Stuckism".
 Their explanation is that they were opposed to the Stuckists, who are anti-performance art.
 According to Fiachra Gibbons of The Guardian, the event "will go down in art history as the defining moment of the new and previously unheard of Anti-Stuckist Movement."